remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/gang-of-four/behavioural/strategy.md

 You'll need:
 * the **Strategy interface**
 * the **concrete Strategy implementations** of this interface
-* the **context class** that will use the Strategies — this class's main purpose is to _decouple_ the Strategies from the client code
+* the **context class** that will use the Strategies — this class's has several purposes:
+  * to decouple the _implementation details_ of the Strategies from the client code
+  * to encapsulate the _strategy selection_
 * the **client code**

 ~~~admonish warning title="Like Rust enum"